 Her work, at the crossroad of critical overall explores the biopolitical mechanisms by which some subjects are racialised and governed as “migrants”, analysing the intertwining of modes of objectivation and subjectivities.
 More recently, she has investigated the technologization of the border regime and how technologies constitute a battlefield for migrants, states and non-state actors.

-Martina is part of the editorial collective of Radical Philosophy, member of the editorial board of Foucault Studies and co-founded of Materialifoucaultiani journal.
+Martina is part of the editorial collective of Radical Philosophy.

 She is also a member of the Euro-African network Migreurop that produces reports on migration, border externalisation and human rights violations.

 Martina’s work is characterised by an interdisciplinary approach at the crossroad of political theory, migration and border studies and political geography.
 She published in highly ranked journals in the field of politics, critical security studies, human geography and migration.
 She has published three monographs on migration and she co-edited two books on the work and uses of Michel Foucault.

 Prior to joining Goldsmiths as a lecturer, Martina worked at Swansea University and City University of London.
 She did two postdocs at Labex, Aix-en-Provence and at the University of Oulu.
 She obtained her PhD in 2013 at Goldsmiths College, in the Department of Politics & International Relations.

 Martina is part of the Goldsmiths Migration Network she actively contributes to, and she coordinates the seminar series "Migration, Technology & Postcolonial Genealogies" in the department

 - Digital technologies, migration and citizenship (third-year module)

 Her research interest are at the intersection of critical migration and border studies, continental political philosophy and critical security studies.